Liberty Springs Shepherds

 Standard Height Requirements:

 Note on Size: While these are the specific requirements for the AKC show ring, individual dogs may naturally fall slightly above or below these ranges.
-True quality is found in the dog's balance, health, and athletic ability.
+True quality is found in the dog's balance, health, and athletic ability, which are key German Shepherd characteristics.

 Temperament: The Heart of the German Shepherd